Reesesben/MusicGoer/README.md

 # MusicGoer
-Music Event apps in your area
+Music Events in your area